miroi/bagel_manual/source/asd/asd_orbopt.rst

 Description
 ===========
 Active space decomposition with orbital optimization is implemented.
+Set ``"title" = "asd_orbopt"`` to start the input section.
 The two fragments of the molecule can be covalently linked, but the bridging orbitals cannot be active.
 Orbital rotations between active subspaces are included to partition the total active space into subspaces.
 The two active subspaces should be well separated.
 The calculation starts with dimer construction which is slightly different from that in :ref:`dimer_asd`.

 Dimer Construction